30 November 2010

 In the case of gold, much serious degradation of the environment occurs in the mining process.

-I was talking this over with Mark, who asked me to make him a wedding band.
+I was talking this over with an old school friend, Mark, who had approached me about custom-making his wedding band.
 We decided that it would be best if we could make his ring from local gold nuggets- that we found ourselves, taking care not to do irreparable damage in the process- to seek, but not destroy.
 After two arduous but memorable prospecting episodes, we hadnt found anywhere near enough to make the whole ring.
 With the wedding date looming, I decided to get help from a supplier of local Victorian gold nuggets, who fixed us up with enough gold, all of which was found by small-scale detectorists.

 Gold- as it occurs in nature, is seldom 100% pure- it will often contain traces of silver for example, and is known as native gold.
 Native gold from Victoria's golden triangle region is some of the richest in the world, typically assaying above 95% purity- about 22-23k.